 From technical tool to a total vision of data integration

 “Not so long ago, many vendors thought of ETL utilities as technical tools for linking data and databases.
 This was also evident from often non-user friendly software that was created for specialists.
-Now, they have a complete vision on data integration and enterprise data management.”
-Van der Linden looks back, although it has always been an issue, suppliers now realize they have a big role to play in facilitating data quality management and improvement.
+Now, they have a complete vision on data integration and enterprise data management,” Van der Linden says, looking back.
+Although it has always been an issue, suppliers now realize they have a big role to play in facilitating data quality management and improvement.

 “It’s important that we are supported by the vendors” he said.

 “Specialist companies like Informatica and SAS have been working on this much longer, but now you also hear vendors like IBM and SAP talking quite enthusiastically about it.
-I think it is also important on the BI side that we are supported by vendors in the area of data management.
-As they are able to put forward good solutions for data quality and get it on the agenda this way.
+I think it’s also important on the BI side that we are supported by vendors in the area of data management.
+They are able to put forward good solutions for data quality and put it on the agenda this way.
 I think it’s going to help us as BI professionals.”

 He also sees a gradual consolidation of the various products a supplier has in their portfolio.
 For example, IBM previously had three ETL products, including Cognos Data Manager, which are now being merged into one IBM ETL platform.
 The same applies to Oracle, which reduced their ETL proposition of two products to one.
 SAP is now taking the former Business Objects ETL tool to market without the additional BO signature, and is integrating former Sybase products into it too.
 It’s now called ‘SAP Data Services’.

 Relational no longer rules